c-oneal/hello-world/README.md

 # hello-world

-Many hard working entrepreneurs will emerge from quarantine self made billionaires.
+Many hard working entrepreneurs will emerge from quarantine as self made billionaires.